Reinforcing a Philosophy: Littlewood--Paley theory for the moment curve over generic local fields: Special subvarieties underlying Theorems and

 \begin{remark} Although Bezout's theorem and the Implicit Function Theorem are true over local fields, the above argument is restricted to Archimedean fields $\R$ and $\C$ for two reasons: The first reason is that, in non-Archimedean fields, I do not know if non-vanishing of the Wronskian (that is, non-degeneracy of the curve) implies non-singularity of the curve like in \eqref{ineq:NDtoNS}.
+This first reason is not an issue for the moment curve.
 The second reason is that, for Archimedean fields, I use analytic continuation when applying the Inverse Function Theorem to stop the open sets $U_{\vof{y}}$ from jumping around as $\vof{y}$ varies.
-This relies on the connectedness of $\R$ and $\C$, but non-Archimedean fields are totally disconnected :/ \end{remark}
+This relies on the connectedness of $\R$ and $\C$, but non-Archimedean fields are totally disconnected :/ The second reason is an obstruction for this method to apply to the moment curve.
+This obstruction is overcome in \cite{WH} by making delightful use of how polynomial roots cluster. \end{remark}

-Significant improvements for \emph{fewnomials} can be obtained on $\R$.
 Using Lemma~\ref{lemma:an_uncertain_CS}, the following proposition immediately implies Theorem~\ref{theorem:fewnomial}. \begin{proposition} Let $\curve$ be a non-degenerate, polynomial curve in $\R^n$ such that the total number of monomials appearing in $\curve$ is $M$.

 \end{proposition}

 The proof of the Proposition~\ref{prop:fewnomial} is almost identical to the proof of Proposition~\ref{prop:Bezout}, but utilizes improvements to Bezout's theorem in $\R$ from \cite{Khovanskii:transcendental, Khovanskii:fewnomials} which says that, over $\R$, one may improve the upper bound in Bezout's theorem to $2^{M(M-1)/2} (n+1)^{M}$.
 I leave remainder of the proof of Proposition~\ref{prop:fewnomial} to the reader.